SvenElyes/MoreRedTransfomer/README.md

 - adding Rotational Noise to the diffusion process in the hope of learning equivariance more.
 - investigate long waiting time before start of training (possible JIT precompilation)
+- tink about removing the post process forces (Post-processed 2.63% of forces with mask) part from ET, does it make sense in the context of forces?